 Describe Needed Changes: There are no changes to be made, but there will be a new project next year.
-For 2012-13, we plan to develop an assessment for this project.
-We will develop a survey to be given out mid-semester to receive feedback and suggestions, and we will gather data to see if all adjuncts are participating.
+For 2013-2014, we are planning on developing a list that will identify academic course availability by Center location and semester in order to assist students in planning and academic completion.